Rosalba Carriera: Works

 Carriera was the first female painter to initiate a new style in the art community.
 The Rococo style emphasized the use of pastel colors; spontaneous brush strokes, dancing lights, subtle surface tonalities and a soft, elegant and charming approach to subject matter.
 She was known for dragging the sides of white chalk across an under-drawing of darker tones to capture the shimmering texture of lace and satin.
 She was also able to highlight facial features and the soft cascades of powdered hair.
 Because of her, artists created work in the style for nearly a century.

 Carriera had many patrons who were interested in her work.
 Her earliest known pastel portrait depicts the collector Anton Maria Zanetti (1700) who procured many works by the artist and promoted her to other collectors when he travelled throughout Europe.
 Joseph Smith was another one of her admirers and he too collected a great amount of her works.
 King George III later purchased these pieces in 1762.
 That collection contained one of many of her self-portraits.

 Her best-known self-portrait is one she contributed to the Medici collection of self-portraits at the Uffizi Gallery in Florence.
 This piece was different because she veered away from idealizing herself, as was a custom of the era.
 Instead, she was brusque and honest in her representation, featuring a larger nose, thin lips and a deep dimple in her chin.
-She holds a portrait of her sister and assistant Giovanna, whom she was very close to.
+She holds a portrait of her sister and assistant Giovanna, to whom she was very close.

 Her self-portrait work diverges from typical expectations of women artists of the time by aiming for an unvarnished appearance.
 One such example is Self-Portrait as an Old Woman (1746), whose mismatched eyes hint at the eye problems which plagued her in later life.

 Carriera was not just a portrait painter, even though that was her subject matter of choice due to her profession.
-She also created a few allegorical pieces, including ‘The Four Seasons’, ‘The Four Elements’ and ‘The Four Continents’.
+She also created a few allegorical pieces, including The Four Seasons, The Four Elements and The Four Continents.
 These allegories were represented by beautiful, nymph like and barely clothed women holding symbols that referenced the meaning of the piece.